 The most effective psychotherapeutic approach is one which is focuses on solutions to specific life problems the patient is presently experiencing.
 Long-term therapy, while ideal for many personality disorders, is contraindicated in this instance since it reinforces a dependent relationship upon the therapist.
 While some form of dependency will exist no matter the length of therapy, the shorter the better in this case.
 Termination issues will likely be of extreme importance and will virtually be a litmus test of how effective the therapy has been.
 If the individual cannot end therapy successfully and move on to become more self-reliant, it should not be seen as a therapeutic failure.
 Rather, the individual was not likely seeking life-changing therapy to begin with, but instead solution-focused therapy.

-Examining the client’s faulty cognitions and related emotions (of lack of self-confidence, autonomy versus dependency, etc.) can be an important component of therapy.
+Examining the client’s faulty cognitions and related emotions (lack of self-confidence, autonomy versus dependency, etc.) can be an important component of therapy.
 Assertiveness training and other behavioral approaches have been shown to be most effective in helping treat individuals with this disorder.
 Group therapy can also be helpful, although care should be utilized to ensure that the patient doesn’t use groups to enhance existing or new dependent relationships.
 Challenging dependent relationships the client has with others that may be unhealthy for the client should generally be avoided at the onset of therapy.
 As therapy progresses, these challenges can occur but must be done carefully; restraint must be used if the individual is not ready to give up these unhealthy relationships.

 Termination of therapy with a person who has this disorder is an extremely important issue to consider.
 While termination should always be a joint decision between the clinician and the client, people with this disorder often don’t know “how much is enough” therapy.
 The therapist, therefore, may need to prod the patient toward ending therapy.
 As the end of therapy approaches, the patient is likely to re-experience feelings of insecurity, lack of self-confidence, increased anxiety, and perhaps even depression.
 This can be typical of individuals with this disorder terminating therapy and should be treated appropriately.
 The clinician should not allow the patient to use these new symptoms, though, as a way of prolonging the current therapy.
-The goal is to end a relationship at an agreed-upon time and way.
+The goal is to end a relationship at an agreed-upon time and in an agreed-upon way.
 The client should be reinforced for the positive gains made in therapy and encouraged to explore their new-found autonomy or improved management of their anxious feelings.

 As with all personality disorders, medications should only be prescribed for specific problems suffered by the individual.
 Sedative drug abuse and overdose is common in this population and should be prescribed with additional caution.
 Anti-anxiety agents and antidepressants should be prescribed only when there is a clear psychiatric diagnosis in conjunction with the personality disorder.
 Physicians should resist the temptation to overprescribe to someone with this disorder, because they often present with multiple physical complaints or anxiety.
 The anxiety in this instance is clearly situationally-related and medication may actually interfere with effective psychotherapeutic treatment.